meilisearch/documentation/create/how_to/qovery.md

 ## Introduction

-In this tutorial I explain how to deploy a pre-configured Meilisearch instance in one click.
+In this tutorial I explain how to deploy a pre-configured MeiliSearch instance in one click.

 *Qovery provides free Cloud hosting with databases, SSL, a global CDN, and automatic deploys with Git.*

-Deploying Meilisearch with Qovery provides:
+Deploying MeiliSearch with Qovery provides:

-- A pre-configured Meilisearch instance.
+- A pre-configured MeiliSearch instance.
 - A free SSD storage.
 - A free SSL.
 - Optional: custom domain.